 The childhood dream

-In a few sentences they specifically highlight Budapest’s Liszt Ferenc International Airport’s special safety protocols: closed-circuit televisions (CCTV), from which the security watched the passengers, and the one way mirrors that helps them detect passengers that act strange.
+In a few sentences, they specifically highlight Budapest’s Liszt Ferenc International Airport’s special safety protocols: closed-circuit televisions (CCTV), from which the security watches the passengers, and the one-way mirrors that help them detect passengers that act strange.

-However, don’t be sad if from our childhood dream, only the civil part came into play.
+However, don’t be sad if, from our childhood dream, only the civil part came into play.
 It’s much more fun coming to Hungary as a tourist, then as a secret agent anyway.

 Although today, we consider the fact that we can fly here from basically anywhere natural, flying itself was considered a miracle a little over a century ago.

 Once there was a winged one

-Leonardo da Vinci was among the first who tried to solve the secret of flying through his scientific skill, and was quick to accept the fact that without the help of a machine people would never raise above the clouds.
+Leonardo da Vinci was among the first who tried to solve the secret of flying through his scientific skill and was quick to accept the fact that without the help of a machine people would never rise above the clouds.

-They had to wait until the 18th century to get Pilâtre de Rozier and François Laurent, the young doctor in the air for a longer time than just falling, which was done by the Montgolfier brother’s hot air balloon.
+They had to wait until the 18th century to get Pilâtre de Rozier and François Laurent, the young doctor in the air for a longer time than just falling, which was done by the Montgolfier brothers’ hot air balloon.

 In Hungary, flying didn’t excite people as much as elsewhere

-However, in 1909 Blériot came to Budapest and the society’s mood changed.
+However, in 1909, Blériot came to Budapest and the society’s mood changed.
 Thousands of people watched in awe as the pilot flew over the channel, giving that push that began the development of the flying lifestyle in Hungary.

-On the 10th of January, 1910 the first home-built plane departed from Rákos-mező, with János Adorján on board.
-In 1913, the Hungarian Aircraft Factory is established in the capital, which after the breakout of the First World War was able to meet the needs of the army.
+On the 10th of January, 1910, the first home-built plane departed from Rákos-mező, with János Adorján on board.
+In 1913, the Hungarian Aircraft Factory was established in the capital, which after the breakout of the First World War was able to meet the needs of the army.

 World War II

 Hungary came out bad from the second World War too, and it was flying again that pulled the short straw: the allies destroyed 100% of the country’s fleet.

 Need a place – The birth of the Liszt Ferenc Airport

 A large portion of the international flights arriving in Hungary, since May, 1950, lands in Ferihegy, or as it is called today Liszt Ferenc International Airport.

-Before this, there was an international airport at Mátyásföld and Budaörs, but even during their opening the experts considered both of them inadequate to handle complicated air traffic, so they constantly searched for a suitable alternative.
+Before this, there was an international airport at Mátyásföld and Budaörs, but even during their opening, the experts considered both of them inadequate to handle complicated air traffic, so they constantly searched for a suitable alternative.

-In 1938, they found the ideal location at the border of Pestszentlőrinc, Rákoshegy and Vecsés, at Ferihegy.
+In 1938, they found the ideal location at the border of Pestszentlőrinc, Rákoshegy, and Vecsés, at Ferihegy.
 It got its name after the wealthy brewer, Mayerffy Xavér Ferenc, nicknamed Feri, who lent out fields in Budapest in the 18th century.

 The original plans, which were drastically revamped by the tons of bombs, were taken out again in 1947, when they began to rebuild, which culminated on the 7th of May, 1950, during the opening ceremony.

 Liszt Ferenc Airport – the construction of Terminal 2B

-There was a need to intervene, as flying became a more important role in the international economic life, and gaining ground in the transport sector was untenable.
+There was a need to intervene, as flying became a more important role in the international economic life, and gaining ground in the transportation sector was untenable.

-The only terminal couldn’t cater for this expansion, so in 1985 they opened another one.
+The only one terminal couldn’t cater for this expansion, so in 1985 they opened another one.
 But, when a business kicks in!
 And air transport is a business that kicks in quicker than the hormones of a teenage guy at the Balaton Sound, and they had to react.

 In the meantime, due to the foreign traffic being diverted Terminal 1 became less and less used, and despite the full renovation in 2005 – which actually won a construction prize – closed in 2012.

-The airports got its name in 2011, after the world famous Hungarian musician Liszt Ferenc’s 200th birthday, and although many years have passed since, the Ferihegy name doesn’t seem to fade.
+The airports got its name in 2011, after the world-famous Hungarian musician Liszt Ferenc’s 200th birthday, and although many years have passed since, the Ferihegy name doesn’t seem to fade.

-Both terminals are two storeys, the arrivals can step on Hungarian soil for the first time at the bottom floor.
+Both terminals are two-storied, the arrivals can step on Hungarian soil for the first time at the bottom floor.
 Both terminals receive passengers from the Schengen area and outside of it.

 Check the suitcases conditions

-It’s very important to check the condition of our bags and if you notice any abnormalities, with the help of staff report any damage or any possible missing items.
+It’s very important to check the condition of our bags and if you notice any abnormalities, with the help of the staff, report any damage or any possible missing items.

-If we are hungry – thirsty
+If we are hungry or thirsty

 We don’t need to make any detours to get some food or drink, on the arrival floor of Terminal 2B a supermarket takes care of our needs.

 Exchanging money at the Liszt Ferenc Airport?

-If we didn’t acquire forint (Ft) prior to travelling, if it’s possible, don’t exchange at the airport!
-The country’s usurps are so cheeky they go to the exchanging places for further education, so don’t be fooled!
+If we didn’t acquire forint (Ft) prior to traveling, if it’s possible, don’t exchange at the airport!
+The country’s usurps are so cheeky that they go to the exchanging places for further education, so don’t be fooled!